NatKendall/NatKendall/README.md

 - 📚 Methods

 Anything else we should know?
 - Of course, I also love to dabble in graphic design!
 I co-created my fiance's website for both desktop and phone versions.
-Prior to making it I we sat down and went through a variety of “likes and dislikes”.
-I made a checklist, pros and cons of different templates, and how exactly I would be able to reach the target audience (also set up a google page for those needed reviews!)
+Prior to making it we sat down and went through a variety of “likes and dislikes”.
+I made a checklist(best way to remember things), pros and cons of different templates, and how exactly I would be able to reach the target audience (also set up a google page for those needed reviews!)
 Want to see my work? https://www.lunalashesandskincare.com/

 Man you’re awesome, how can we chat?
 - 💬 Please don’t be shy, ask me anything!